Updated: June 2026

 Violating clickwrap agreements can result in legal consequences.

-GDPR applies to all entities processing the personal data of EU citizens.
+The GDPR applies to all entities that process the personal data of EU citizens.
 You must:

 • Have a lawful basis (e.g., consent or legitimate interest)